cxzczxzc/ReminderWebApp/README.md

 Appointment Reminder Application built using Java Spring MVC and Twilio.

 ## What is the use of this application?
+This a a proof of concept web application that can serve as a personal assistant for scheduling tasks and reminders.
 The application takes the user to a web portal where they can create, add, modify or remove existing appointments or reminders.

-When it is time for an appointment, the user will get a phone call and a text message.
+When it is time for an appointment, the user gets a phone call and a text message containing the description of the task or reminder specified by them.

 ## What technologies does this application use?
 * **Twilio API** - For phone calls and text messages